 Regardless of the specific software tools they mention, look for candidates who are open to learning new ones and adapting to your tech stack.

-The best paralegals might know how to leverage different databases to cross-reference information and make sure the results from their research are comprehensive and error-free.
+The best paralegals will know how to leverage different databases to cross-reference information and make sure the results from their research are comprehensive and error-free.

-If you expect candidates to get up to speed quickly, you might look for those of them who have experience with the specific area of law your firm is specialized in, be it corporate law, real estate law, trademark law, family law, or civil litigation.
+If you expect candidates to get up to speed quickly, look for those with experience in the area of law your firm specializes in, be it corporate law, real estate law, trademark law, family law, or civil litigation.

-You can then use follow-up questions to gain a better understanding of candidates’ specific experience and see whether it aligns with your requirements.
+You can then use follow-up questions to gain a better understanding of candidates’ specific experiences and see whether they align with your requirements.

 If, however, you’re open to providing a more extensive onboarding process, you might consider applicants who have experience in other areas of law.

 Handling confidential information correctly is fundamental in the legal field.
-Make sure applicants understand all privacy laws and ethical guidelines that apply to their work – and know how to store information securely, be it with the help of encryption, 2-factor authentication, or a physical lock and key.
+Ensure applicants understand all privacy laws and ethical guidelines that apply to their work – and know how to store information securely, be it with the help of encryption, two-factor authentication, ethical walls, or a physical lock and key.

-The best ones might mention that they have experience with conducting regular audits to ensure compliance with data protection and confidentiality regulations.
+The best ones will mention experience conducting regular audits to ensure compliance with data protection and confidentiality regulations.

 When juggling multiple cases, paralegals’ priority should always be clear communication and effective time management.

-Candidates might explain that they start by checking all deadlines and client requirements and then prioritize tasks based on their urgency and importance; for this, they might use tools like Trello, Asana, or Google Sheets.
-Skilled professionals will then explain that they communicate regularly with attorneys and other team members to ensure everyone’s aligned on what’s most important.
+Candidates may explain that they start by checking all deadlines and client requirements and then prioritizing tasks based on their urgency and importance; for this, they might use tools like Trello, Asana, or Google Sheets.
+Skilled professionals will then explain that they communicate regularly with attorneys and other team members to ensure everyone is aligned on what’s most important.

 Accuracy is a non-negotiable in law.
 Look for candidates who have a methodical approach to sourcing, double-checking, and analyzing information and making sure each document is error-free.